Severe Thunderstorm Warning issued for Grant by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Grant by NWS

-Effective: 2021-08-03 17:17:00 MDT Expires: 2021-08-03 17:45:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-03 15:44:00 MDT Expires: 2021-08-03 16:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Grant The National Weather Service in El Paso has issued a * Severe Thunderstorm Warning for North central Grant County in southwestern New Mexico * Until 545 PM MDT. * At 517 PM MDT, a severe thunderstorm was located 7 miles southwest of Gila Hot Springs, moving south at 10 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Target Area: Grant A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 400 PM MDT FOR EASTERN GRANT COUNTY At 343 PM MDT, a severe thunderstorm was located near San Lorenzo, and is nearly stationary.
+HAZARD...Quarter size hail and winds up to 50 mph.
 SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Portions of the Gila Wilderness.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Damage to vehicles is expected.
+Locations impacted include San Lorenzo and San Juan.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0